Pelvic inflammatory disease (PID)

 How do you treat it?

-PID is treated using a combination of at least two antibiotics because it often involves several different types of bacteria.
+PID is treated using a combination of antibiotics because it often involves several different types of bacteria.
 The course will last for 14 days.
+If PID is not treated, the infection can lead to more serious complications such as abscesses, chronic pain, infertility, and pregnancy complications.